Nuclear modification of leading hadrons and jets within a virtuality ordered parton shower: Nuclear modification of single hadron and jet production

 With this setup, we first present the $p_\mathrm{T}$ spectra of single hadrons and jets from \textsc{Matter} vacuum showers in Fig.~\ref{fig:plot-pp_base}.
 They are consistent with experimental data at both RHIC and the LHC, and therefore serve as reliable baselines of proton-proton collisions for our study of medium modification in nucleus-nucleus collisions.
 The nuclear modification factor $R_\mathrm{AA}$ is utilized to quantify the medium modification of hadron and jet production, and the elliptic flow coefficient $v_2$ is used to quantify the azimuthal anisotropy of the medium modification in the event plane.
 They are calculated as follows:

 where $\langle ... \rangle$ denotes averaging over all hadrons or jets inside the same collision system.

 In Fig.~\ref{fig:plot-RAA}, we present our numerical results of single hadron and jet $R_\mathrm{AA}$ in 200~AGeV Au-Au collisions at RHIC and 2.76~ATeV Pb-Pb collisions at the LHC.
 Two centrality regions are included for each observable.
-As shown in Fig.~\ref{fig:plot-RAA}, \textsc{Matter} calculations provide a reasonable description of both single hadron and jet $R_\mathrm{AA}$, across different centralities from RHIC to the LHC.
-The extracted $\hat{q}_0$ values (at $s_0=96~\mathrm{fm}^{-3}$) of the gluon jet transport coefficient are 3.0~GeV$^2$/fm at RHIC and 1.5~GeV$^2$/fm at the LHC.
-These are equivalent to the quark transport coefficient $\hat{q}_q/T^3$ around 5.2 at RHIC and 2.6 at the LHC, consistent with the values constrained earlier by the JET Collaboration~\cite{Burke:2013yra}.
+As shown in Fig.~\ref{fig:plot-RAA}, \textsc{Matter} calculation provides reasonable descriptions of both single hadron and jet $R_\mathrm{AA}$ across different centralities from RHIC to the LHC.
+The $\hat{q}_0$ values (at $s_0=96~\mathrm{fm}^{-3}$) of the gluon jet transport coefficient we use are 1.8~(3.0)~GeV$^2$/fm at RHIC and 0.9~(1.5)~GeV$^2$/fm at the LHC when the GW (AZZ) medium-induced splitting function is applied.
+These are equivalent to the quark transport coefficient $\hat{q}_q/T^3$ around 3.1~(5.2) at RHIC and 1.6~(2.6) at the LHC.
+As discussed below Eq.~(\ref{eq:medP}), to provide the same numerical result, different values of $\hat{q}$ are required when using GW and AZZ splitting functions.

 A closer investigation of Fig.~\ref{fig:plot-RAA-pion-2760} indicates our calculation may slightly overestimate the single hadron $R_\mathrm{AA}$ at low $p_\mathrm{T}$ (below 20~GeV) because the parton showers at low virtuality scale (below $t_\mathrm{min}$) are not included in \textsc{Matter}.
 This may underestimate the energy loss of partons at low $p_\mathrm{T}$.
-On the other hand, such discrepancy at low $p_\mathrm{T}$ is not manifest in Fig.~\ref{fig:plot-RAA-pion-200} for the single hadron $R_\mathrm{AA}$ at RHIC and in Fig.~\ref{fig:plot-RAA-jet-2760} for the single jet $R_\mathrm{AA}$ at LHC.
+Improvement is expected when the multi-stage approach of jet evolution is implemented, as developed in Ref.~\cite{Cao:2017zih}.
+On the other hand, such discrepancy at low $p_\mathrm{T}$ is not manifest in Fig.~\ref{fig:plot-RAA-pion-200} for the single hadron $R_\mathrm{AA}$ at RHIC and in Fig.~\ref{fig:plot-v2-jet-2760} for the single jet $R_\mathrm{AA}$ at LHC.
 This results from the relatively softer (more rapidly decreasing) hadron spectra at RHIC and jet spectra at the LHC (as shown in Fig.~\ref{fig:plot-pp_base} compared to the hadron spectra at the LHC) that lead to their flatter shapes of $R_\mathrm{AA}$ within the $p_\mathrm{T}$ regimes under investigation.
+Note that for the medium modified splitting function Eq.~(\ref{eq:totP}) to be reliable, the medium induced virtuality scale $\hat{q}L$ is expected to be a perturbative correction to the parton virtuality scale $t$.
+Since the average temperature $T$ (thus $\hat{q}$), as well as the medium length $L$ at the LHC is larger than that at RHIC, even higher parton energy (or $p_\mathrm{T}$) is required at the LHC than is required at RHIC for this parton shower formalism to be valid.